VinUni Banner

 • To cover conference fees and registration costs related to the research project.

-The Grant cannot be used for personal expenses such as rent, utilities, groceries, or any other personal expenses that are not directly related to the research project.
+The Grant cannot be used to pay salary/wages or personal expenses such as rent, utilities, groceries, or any other personal expenses that are not directly related to the research project.

 Parties involved Rights and/or Responsibilities